top of page

 FFT analyses (annual and monthly) show distributed low-to-mid frequency energy without a single dominant low-frequency peak overwhelming the spectrum.
 This spectral pattern is consistent with a system where:

-• but has not entered a near-critical “spectral convergence” stage.
+• However, it has not entered a near-critical “spectral convergence” stage.

 Working hypothesis: A late-stage pre-eruptive regime often exhibits rapid spectral focusing (energy concentrating into one or a few dominant low-frequency modes), along with accelerating deformation and gas anomalies.
 Current spectra suggest we are earlier than such a stage.